acfinspace/Spacelibraryoftales/docs/authors/korsavius/thelittlethings.md

 > Original post: [https://backstage.eve-inspiracy.com/index.php?topic=7405](https://backstage.eve-inspiracy.com/index.php?topic=7405)

-> Enjoy this intimate look into my main character.
+> Author’s Note: Enjoy this intimate look into my main character.

 > Entry for the YC119 Pod and Planet Fiction Contest in the A Day in the Life category and the Very Short Fiction subcategory.